19th Century UK Periodicals (Gale) -

 Learning Express -

 Contains software tutorials (Microsoft & Adobe, plus Windows and Mac OS); occupation practice tests (such as Praxis I and II Early Children, El Ed and Middle School); admission and placement exams (ACT, SAT, etc.); and skills improvement courses (math, reading, writing, resume writing).
+You will need to create an account to access full content.

 Leeds Literary Manuscript - Complete facsimile images of 190 manuscripts of 17th and 18th century verse held in the celebrated Brotherton Collection at the University of Leeds.